 What Evidence Should I Collect at the Scene of the Accident?

-We understand it’s difficult to get your bearings immediately following a car accident, but knowing what evidence to collect at the scene can go a long way toward protecting your rights against opposing parties and their insurance companies, and building a case if you pursue a lawsuit.
+We understand it is difficult to get your bearings immediately following a car accident, between checking to make sure everyone is OK, to calling emergency personnel, and digesting the fact that you have just been in an accident.
+But if you know what evidence to collect at the scene of the accident, it can go a long way toward protecting your rights against opposing parties and their insurance companies, and building a case if you pursue a lawsuit.
 In addition to gathering required information, such as contact and insurance information from the other driver, there are a few key pieces of information you should make an effort to document and obtain.Taking Photos at the Scene

 Before you leave the scene, you should also take pictures of the direction traffic was going at the time of the accident, the presence and/or location of traffic signals or signs, and any other elements that could have caused or contributed to the collision.
 Look for any obvious skid marks, and take photos of those, too.
-Certain characteristics of the scene may support your claims for compensation—factors you don’t even recognize or realize at the time of the accident.Taking Notes after an Accident
+Certain characteristics of the scene may support your claims for compensation—factors you do not even recognize or realize at the time of the accident.

-At the scene of the accident, it’s also important to take notes of any statements made by the other driver or drivers, as well as any witnesses to the scene.
-Just write down anything anybody says describing the accident or what they saw.
-Also document the time of day, the weather, and road conditions where the accident took place.Continue Keeping Careful Track of Evidence
+At the scene of the accident, it is also important to take notes of any statements made by the other driver or drivers, as well as any witnesses to the scene.
+You will also want to obtain contact information for the witnesses if they will allow.
+Essentially, it is helpful to just write down anything anybody says describing the accident or what they saw.
+Also document the time of day, the weather, and road conditions where the accident took place.
+Photographs of the weather and road conditions are helpful as well.Continue Keeping Careful Track of Evidence